17. Legal & Compliance Note

 CPP coordinates redeemable commitments.
 Some vouchers may fall under financial or consumer-protection rules depending on jurisdiction.
 Deployments should include local legal review, disclosures, and—where required—geofenced interfaces and attestation/KYC hooks for off-ledger redemptions.

-Where fiat on/off-ramps are offered, they are provided by regulated third-party partners (e.g., banks, licensed e-money/payment institutions, or card-issuing/payment processors); the DAO does not itself custody fiat or operate money-transmission rails.
+Where fiat on/off-ramps are offered, they are provided by regulated third-party partners (e.g., banks, licensed e-money/payment institutions, or card-issuing/payment processors); CLC operators do not themselves custody fiat or operate money-transmission rails.

 17.1 Voucher Class Matrix (Policy)This matrix standardizes how voucher classes are listed, monitored, and governed across pools.
 Each class must be declared in pool metadata and surfaced in receipts.